MT IT

 Variables are used to store this information.

-A variable is a “named storage” for data.
+A is a “named storage” for data.
 We can use variables to store goodies, visitors, and other data.

 To create a variable in JavaScript, use the let keyword.